Defense-Distributed/Black-Flag-White-Paper/README.md

 Joined by FPC, our groups quickly organized to fight the first federal intellectual property claim in the history of 3D2A.

-It would not be the last.
+It would not be the last..